Cisco SASE: Sites Connectivity

 Enabling Default Route on the Hubs

 Hubs connected to Secure Access can enable a default route.
-Under SASE > Sites menu, clicking on a Hub site reveals the right side drawer where 'Manage default route' option is available under 'Remote Routes' section.
+Under SASE > Connect > Sites menu, clicking on a Hub site reveals the right side drawer where 'Manage default route' option is available under Default Route section.

-MX Hub enrolled in Secure Access will now have specific prefixes and a default route pointing to SSE.
+MX Hub enrolled in Secure Access will now have specific prefixes as well as a default route pointing to the Cisco SSE.

 Meraki Sites as Network Tunnel Group Source Objects in Access Policy

-Similar to IPSec NTG sites, Meraki AutoVPN sites are available to use as source objects in the Access Policy.
-Individual sites can be selected as criteria under the Network Tunnel Groups under both Private and Internet rules.
+Similar to IPSec NTG sites, Meraki AutoVPN sites can be used as source criteria in the Secure Access Policy.
+Individual sites can be selected as under the Network Tunnel Groups under both Private and Internet rules.

 API